aarondfrancis/sidecar/docs/overview.md

 Any runtime that [Lambda supports](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html), you can use!

-### What It Looks Like
+## What A Sidecar Function Looks Like

 Every Sidecar Function requires two things:

-- A PHP Class
+- A PHP class
 - Files that you want deployed to Lambda

-For example, if we were wanting to use Node on Lambda to generate an og:image for all of our blog posts, we would first set up a simple class in PHP called `OgImage`.
+For example, if you want to use Node on Lambda to generate an og:image for all of your blog posts, you would first set up a simple class in PHP called e.g. `OgImage`.

-`App\Sidecar\OgImage.php`
+App\Sidecar\OgImage.php {.filename}
 ```php
 namespace App\Sidecar;